ryantd42/NY-Legislative-Git/2023/A7278A-2023/bill.md

   This bill would deem Andrew Reilly Jr. to have applied to the New York State  and  Local  Employees' Retirement System (NYSLERS) for disability benefits within thirty days of their disability on February 20, 2020.
-  If this bill is enacted  during  the  2023  legislative  session,  and Andrew  Reilly  Jr.  is  subsequently  approved  for disability benefits pursuant to section 605 of the Retirement and Social Security Law, there will be an immediate past service cost of approximately  $222,000  which

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10709-02-3
+  LBD10709-04-4
- A. 7278  2
+ A. 7278--A  2

- will  be  borne  by  the  State  of New York and all local participating employers in the NYSLERS.
-This estimate assumes  that  payment  will  be made on February 1, 2024.
+  If this bill is enacted  during  the  2024  Legislative  Session,  and Andrew  Reilly  Jr.  is  subsequently  approved  for disability benefits pursuant to section 605 of the Retirement and Social Security Law, there will be an immediate past service cost of approximately  $331,000  which will  be  borne  by  the  State  of New York and all local participating employers in the NYSLERS.
+This estimate assumes  that  payment  will  be made on February 1, 2025.
   Summary of relevant resources:
-  Membership  data as of March 31, 2022 was used in measuring the impact of the proposed change, the same data used in the April 1, 2022 actuari- al valuation.
-Distributions and other statistics can be  found  in  the 2022  Report  of the Actuary and the 2022 Annual Comprehensive Financial Report.
+  Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
+Distributions and other statistics can be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
-  The actuarial assumptions and methods used are described in the  2020, 2021,  and  2022  Annual  Report to the Comptroller on Actuarial Assump- tions, and the Codes, Rules and Regulations of the State  of  New  York:
- Audit and Control.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali-